ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 **Disadvantages**

-**Lacks support for non pin centric workflow**: Since the user is required to define the custom instrument in the pin map and make the pin map active, the measurement plugins that are non-pin-centric will not be able to reserve the session as the activeness of pin map hinders the session management service to query the IO Discovery Service.
+**Lacks support for non pin centric workflow**: Since the user is required to define the data communication in the pin map and make the pin map active, the measurement plugins that are non-pin-centric will not be able to reserve the session as the activeness of pin map hinders the session management service to query the IO Discovery Service.

 ### Session Sharing